-- Contribute to and promote the development of research capability in NASA EPSCoR jurisdictions in areas of strategic importance to the NASA mission; - Improve the capabilities of the NASA EPSCoR jurisdictions to gain support from sources outside the NASA EPSCoR program; - Develop partnerships among NASA research assets, academic institutions, and industry; - Contribute to the overall research infrastructure, science and technology capabilities, higher education, and economic development of the jurisdiction; and - Work in close coordination with the Space Grant consortium in the jurisdiction to improve the environment for science, technology, engineering and mathematics (STEM) education.
+- Contribute to and promote the development of research capability in NASA EPSCoR jurisdictions in areas of strategic importance to the NASA mission. - Improve the capabilities of the NASA EPSCoR jurisdictions to gain support from sources outside the NASA EPSCoR program. - Develop partnerships among NASA research assets, academic institutions, and industry. - Contribute to the overall research infrastructure, science and technology capabilities of higher education, and economic development of the jurisdiction.